 - A. QA records shall be classified as either "post-closure," "lifetime," or "nonpermanent."
 Post-closure QA records may be required to be maintained for periods of several hundred years and in a manner that will permit future generations to maintain them longer, if desired, using reasonably available technology.
-Records that fall into one or more of the following categories shall be classified as "post-closure" QA records: - Records assisting prevention of actions that could impair the long-term isolation of the waste - Records preserving information that would prevent inadvertent human intrusion, such as the nature and hazard of the waste and the locations of the geologic repository operations area, the underground facility, boreholes and shafts, and boundaries of the controlled area - Records providing information relevant to post-closure monitoring and assessment of performance of the repository system - 4.
+Records that fall into one or more of the following categories shall be classified as "post-closure" QA records: - 1.
+Records assisting prevention of actions that could impair the long-term isolation of the waste - 2.
+Records preserving information that would prevent inadvertent human intrusion, such as the nature and hazard of the waste and the locations of the geologic repository operations area, the underground facility, boreholes and shafts, and boundaries of the controlled area - 3.
+Records providing information relevant to post-closure monitoring and assessment of performance of the repository system - 4.
 Records preserving for future generations information regarding the geologic setting relevant to mitigation of releases of radioactive materials - 5.
-Records of significant value in exercising the retrieval option for waste packages after decommissioning and closure of the repository - B. Records not falling into the categories listed above, but falling into one or more of the following categories, shall be classified as "lifetime" QA records: - 1.
-Records used for repository permitting or certification - 2.
-Records used to identify and assess the performance capabilities of those engineered and natural barriers important to waste isolation - Records of computer programs and mathematical models needed to perform ongoing correlations between performance assessment predictions and actual tests and data analyses - Records of significant value in demonstrating the capability for safe operation of the WIPP repository or in determining the cause of an accident or a malfunction of an item in the WIPP repository - Records of significant value in maintaining, reworking, repairing, replacing, or modifying WIPP repository systems, components, or structures - 6.
+Records of significant value in exercising the retrieval option for waste packages after decommissioning and closure of the repository - B. Records not falling into the categories listed above, but falling into one or more of the following categories, shall be classified as "lifetime" QA records:

+- 1. Records used for repository permitting or certification - 2.
+Records used to identify and assess the performance capabilities of those engineered and natural barriers important to waste isolation - Records of computer programs and mathematical models needed to perform ongoing correlations between performance assessment predictions and actual tests and data analyses - Records of significant value in demonstrating the capability for safe operation of the WIPP respository or in determining the cause of an accident or a malfunction of an item in the WIPP repository - 5.
+Records of significant value in maintaining, reworking, repairing, replacing, or modifying WIPP repository systems, components, or structures - 6.
 Records needed during decommissioning and closure of the repository - 7.
-Records relating to site characterization samples and data

-- 8. Records relating to data used in performance assessment of the WIPP facility - 9.
+Records relating to site characterization samples and data - 8.
+Records relating to data used in performance assessment of the WIPP facility - 9.
 Records documenting regulatory compliance - 10.
 Records providing required baseline data for in-service inspections - C. Lifetime QA records are required to be retained and preserved in an acceptable condition for the operating life of the repository (i.e., until termination of the repository permit).
 Prior to destruction of any lifetime record, it shall be evaluated for upgrade to a post-closure record - D. Records that provide objective evidence that the QA program has been properly implemented, but that do not meet the above criteria for post-closure or lifetime records shall be classified as "nonpermanent" QA records.
-The retention period for nonpermanent records shall be established in writing. - E. Records shall be classified in accordance with the requirements of the major regulatory requirements documents listed in Table I-1.
+The retention period for nonpermanent records shall be established in writing. - E. Records related to waste characterization shall be classified in accordance with the requirements of the HWFP, TRUPACT-II Authorized Methods for Payload Control (TRAMPAC), and the Quality Assurance Program Plan for TRUPACT-II Gas Generation Test Program, DOE/WIPP 01-3187.
 In the case of conflicts between the records requirements contained in these documents, the most stringent requirements shall be used in determining the records classification.